-Section Recommendation Action(active /completed/ ongoing) ISSUE (policy/ management/ legal/ compliance/fi nancial) Committee Priority (high/ medium/ low/ underway) Progress North Pacific Albacore WCPFC Rules of Procedure.
-Note should be taken of the current situation regarding assessment of North Pacific albacore, particularly the independent review of the current North Pacific albacore measure by the ISC; and Active Science/ Management SC/WCPFC High SC to consider SC discussion • It may be worth considering that current North Pacific albacore measure be reviewed to ensure that it is able to actually restrain fishing mortality, particularly in light of past data shortcomings.
+Section Recommendation Action(active /completed/ ongoing) (policy/ management/ legal/ compliance/fi nancial) Committee Priority (high/ medium/ low/ underway) Progress WCPFC Rules of Procedure.
+North Pacific Albacore • Note should be taken of the current situation regarding assessment of North Pacific albacore, particularly the independent review of the current North Pacific albacore measure by the ISC; and Active Science/ Management SC/WCPFC High SC to consider SC discussion • It may be worth considering that current North Pacific albacore measure be reviewed to ensure that it is able to actually restrain fishing mortality, particularly in light of past data shortcomings.
 Pacific Bluefin Tuna Note should be taken of the current situation regarding assessment of Pacific bluefin tuna; and The WCPFC is encouraged to update its Pacific bluefin assessments, reduce Pacific bluefin fishing mortality to 2002/2004 levels and provide for monitoring of fishing mortality for age 0 to 3 fish.
-Active Science/ management SC/ WCPFC (NC) High Concerns have been expressed about this stock Assessment updated will need more discussion in 2013 and beyond North Pacific Swordfish • Note should be taken of the current situation regarding assessment of North Pacific swordfish; and Active Science/ Management SC/WCPFC Medium for SC SC discussion • The WCPFC is encouraged to update its North Pacific swordfish assessments in 2013 at the latest. to conside
+Active Science/ management SC/ WCPFC (NC) High Concerns have been expressed about this stock Assessment updated will need more discussion in 2013 and beyond North Pacific Swordfish Note should be taken of the current situation regarding assessment of North Pacific swordfish; and Active Science/ Management SC/WCPFC Medium SC discussion • The WCPFC is encouraged to update its North Pacific swordfish assessments in 2013 at the latest. for SC to conside

-Section Recommendation Action(active /completed/ ongoing) Issue (policy/ management/ legal/ compliance/fi nancial) Committee Priority (high/ medium/ low/ underway) r Progress 5.4.
-The Ecosystem Annroach • 5.4.2.
-Key Developments WCPFC is to be commended for pursing a pragmatically-focused ecosystem approach built on the ERA of direct linkages between fishing and the WCPO ecosystem(s); The Commission and SC are also to be commended for developing various mitigating measures to address fishery-species interactions for seabird, turtles and sharks in particular; WCPFC is encouraged to expand data collection for potential fisheries and ecosystem interactions to provide priority information on such interactions to monitor interaction extent, mitigation effects and interaction effects; WCPFC is encouraged to further consider other effects likely to arise from fishing operations on the WCPO ecosystem.
-Such effects include lost, or abandoned, fishing gear and potential marine ecosystems risks.
-At-sea Active and ongoing Management SC/TCC/WC PFC • Mediu m The WCPFC has done a lot of work in this area and we have the bycatch data base at SPC.
-Issues for initial considerat ion by SC Ongoing SC and TCC
+Section Recommendation Action(active /completed/ ongoing) Issue (policy/ management/ legal/ compliance/fi nancial) Committee Priority (high/ medium/ low/ underway) Pro ogress 5.4.
+The Ecosystem Approach 5.4.2.
+Key Developments pragmatically-febuilt on the ERA fishing and the Yeshing and Yeshing e commended for pursing a ocused ecosystem approach A of direct linkages between WCPO ecosystem(s); and SC are also to be developing various mitigating lress fishery-species seabird, turtles and sharks in ouraged to expand data otential fisheries and ecosystem provide priority information tions to monitor interaction on effects and interaction our effects and interaction our effects and interaction on effects and interaction out of the work of th Active and ongoing Management SC/TCC/WC PFC Mediu m The WCPFC has done a lot of work in this area and we have the bycatch data base at SPC.
+Issues for initial considerat ion by SC • Ongoing SC and TCC